The Role of Genetic Testing

 Why You Should Care About Methylation

 The Methylation Cycle is the intersection of several important pathways in the body; the common point is the need for methyl groups.
 Recall that methyl groups are simply small chemical compounds whose structure is similar to water.
-The ability to generate and move these groups is critical to health; these groups are needed for a large number of reactions in the body.
+The ability to generate and move these groups is critical to health; these groups are needed for many reactions in the body.

 Methylation is the long-term key.
 Everything in your body needs to be methylated.
 Methylation, or methyl groups known in chemistry as CH3, suppresses the expression of viral genes and other harmful stretches of DNA that have been incorporated over time.
 For instance, if you have one of the well-researched BRCA1 genes for breast cancer, of which there are hundreds of known mutations, that is a mutation.
 While you are born with the gene, you may not be born with breast cancer.
 Your CH3 methyl group hangs over the top of this mutation until other viruses, toxins, chemicals, stresses, dietary insufficiencies or other genetic mutations decrease the production of CH3 groups.
 Now, that mutated gene is exposed and cause, when turned on, a disease.
 Methylation destruction has the capability to impact three major disease factors, infection, toxicity, and stress.
 Methylation cycle mutations can lead to chronic disease, increased environmental toxin burden and have secondary effects on gene expression and lead to emotionally unbalanced states.